About the National Tsunami Hazard Mitigation

 The NTHMP is led by a Coordinating Committee made up of representatives from its partner organizations.
-This committee guides the work of subcommittees established to address three key functions of the NTHMP: hazard assessment, warning guidance, and mitigation (sustained action to reduce or eliminate the long‐term risk to human life and property).
-To support, supplement, and implement the work of these subcommittees, the NTHMP also provides funds to partner states through the NTHMP Grant Program.
+This committee guides the work of subcommittees established to address three key functions of the NTHMP: hazard assessment, warning guidance, and mitigation (sustained action to reduce or eliminate the long-term risk to human life and property).
+To support, supplement, and implement the work of these subcommittees, Congress authorized NOAA to provide financial assistance to NTHMP partner states for tsunami-related activities.

-In conjunction with outside experts and other stakeholders, the three subcommittees develop guidance and set standards to ensure consistency among federal and state tsunami programs and integration with broader multihazards programs.
+In conjunction with outside experts and other stakeholders, the three subcommittees develop guidance and set standards to ensure consistency among federal and state tsunami programs and integration with broader multihazard programs.

 Mapping and Modeling (MMS)

 As the hazard assessment subcommittee, the MMS brings together expertise on modeling and mapping of tsunami hazards.
 The MMS develops, standardizes, and improves tools that show how tsunamis could affect people and property.
 Examples of these tools, which are used for emergency and community planning, include tsunami inundation (flooding) and evacuation maps that show who and what is at risk.

 - Guidance for producing consistent and accurate tsunami inundation and evacuation zones